Mobile Menu

 About Trauma and EMDR

-If you are interested in exploring whether EMDR is the right way forward for you at this time, the first step is to book an initial session.
-This session will give you the opportunity to ask any questions and to see if you would like to work with me.
-I will also find out more about you, with a view to making sure that there is no reason why you should not have EMDR at this time.
+If you are interested in exploring whether EMDR is the right way forward for you, the first step is to book an initial session.
+This session will give you the opportunity to ask any questions and get a sense of whether I am the right therapist for you.
+I will also be making an assessment about whether EMDR is advisable for you at this time, and if so, how I can best help you.

-If we both decide to go ahead with a course of EMDR, a few sessions (usually between 2 and 4) will be spent on taking a full history, preparing you for the process and formulating a treatment plan.
+If we both decide to go ahead with EMDR, a few sessions (usually between 2 and 4) will be spent on taking a full history, preparing you for the process and agreeing a treatment plan.

-Once you are sufficiently resourced and prepared, we will be able to start working on past upsetting memories.
-You will be asked to recall the target memory and to move your eyes from right to left, following the device I use for bi-lateral stimulation.
-After a while I will pause the eye movements and will ask what you are experiencing now; usually there will be some sort of change with regard to thoughts, images, feelings or body sensations.
+Once you are sufficiently resourced and prepared, we will be able to start working on past upsetting memories, in accordance with the treatment plan.
+Processing a memory does not mean talking about it.
+You will be asked to recall the target memory and to move your eyes from right to left, following the light bar I use for bi-lateral stimulation.
+After a while I will pause the eye movements and will ask what you are noticing now; usually you will notice some sort of change with regard to thoughts, images, feelings or body sensations.
 We continue in this way until the memory loses its painful intensity and becomes a neutral memory of something that happened in the past.

 EMDR is a complete therapy, addressing not only the past event(s), but also present triggers and future concerns.

-Copyright © 2022 · Julia Scott · Privacy Policy · Log in
+Copyright © 2025 · Julia Scott · All Rights Reserved

 Business address: Room 16, Pure Offices, Pastures Avenue, St Georges, Weston-super-Mare BS22 7SB